SamExP/sbm-net-data/README.md

 # Guide to Adding Mods

 Follow this guide to add mods to the correct JSON file.
 Ensure all required fields are correctly filled out and formatted.
+When all fields are filled out and you are ready to contribute, do not forget about the commas after the curly brackets.

 ## Mod Entry Template